unscalable/uj-qbfood/README.md

 ```
 3. go to you qb-smallresources\server\consumables.lua and copy and past the [consumables.md](consumables.md) ----------- / Eat
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# Add to consumables.md example !!!
+# Add to consumables.lua example !!!
 ```
 	local QBCore = exports['qb-core']:GetCoreObject()
 ----------- / alcohol